 These groups, Balint groups, should be part of the training at every medical school.

-Steven Kairys, M.D., MPH, is Chairman of Pediatrics at the K. Hovnanian Children's Hospital at Hackensack Meridian Health, Jersey Shore University Medical Center and Founding Chair of the Department of Pediatrics at the Seton Hall-Hackensack Meridian School of Medicine.
+Steven Kairys, M.D., MPH, is Chairman of Pediatrics at the K. Hovnanian Children's Hospital at Hackensack Meridian Health, Jersey Shore University Medical Center and Founding Chair of the Department of Pediatrics at the Hackensack Meridian School of Medicine at Seton Hall University.

 Categories: Health and Medicine